johanhedin/sdrx/README.md

 The defaults for volume and squelsh level should be good as is.
 RF gain can be adjusted according to the local signal environment.
-Also note that `sdrx` use quite narrow filters so if your dongle does not have a TCXO, take your time to find out the proper frequency correction and supply that with the `--fq-corr` option.
+Also note that `sdrx` use quite narrow filters so if your RTL dongle does not have a TCXO, take your time to find out the proper frequency correction and supply that with the `--fq-corr` option.
+For Airspy devices, no correction is needed.

 If you have multiple devices connected, use `--list` to list them:

     $ ./sdrx --list

 Note that to use a specific device, it's serial must be used and you must ensure that all devices have unique serials.
-Use `rtl_eeprom` from the standard librtlsdr package to set serials.
+Use `rtl_eeprom -s MYSERIAL` from the standard librtlsdr package to set unique serials for your devices.

-Support for multiple channels are available as well.
-Just list the channels as arguments (due to the fixed sampling frequency currently used, they must fit inside a 1MHz band):
+Support for multiple channels is available as well.
+Just list the channels as arguments.
+The channels must fit inside 80% of the available bandwidth (same as 80% of the sample rate):

     $ ./sdrx --gain 40 118.105 118.280 118.405 118.505

 The more channels you list, the more processing power will be used.
 Please monitor your system load when running `sdrx`with many channels to get an understaning of how much you can load your specific system.
+Especially Airspy devices combined with many channels consume quite some processing power at the moment.

 Output in single channel mode